Fitoussi/geo-my-wp/readme.txt

 Create unlimited mashup maps to display the location of your post types, BuddyPress members and other components.

 = Powered By Google Maps API =
-GEO my WP takes full advantage of the powerfull features of Google Maps API.
+GEO my WP takes full advantage of the powerful features of Google Maps API.
 Allows for simple and accurate geolocation using Google maps, address autocomplete, auto-locator and more.

 = Single Location widget and shortcode =
-Display map and location details of a single component, such as post or Buddypress memebr, any where on a page using shortcode or widget.
+Display map and location details of a single component, such as post or Buddypress member, any where on a page using shortcode or widget.

 = Current Location Shortcode and Widget =
 Present the visitors of your site with a location form which allows them to add their current location.